 - Dec.
 26: Boxing Day

 A public holiday that falls on a weekend is not moved to another date.
-Work on public holidays entitles the employee to a bonus or supplement in wages.
 Holiday Act, No. 762 of June 27, 2011 (as amended).

-Employees are entitled to 5 weeks’ vacation per year, corresponding to 25 working days, regardless of whether they have earned the right to paid vacation.
+Employees are entitled to five weeks of vacation per year, corresponding to 25 working days.
 Employees earn the right to 2.08 days of paid holiday for each month of employment in a calendar year (qualifying year).
-Vacation must be taken between May 1 and April 30 (holiday year) following the qualifying year.
-Holiday Act, No. 762 of June 27, 2011 (as amended), § § 8, 14, 24.
+Vacation will be accrued from 1st September to 31st August (12 months) and can be used between 1st September and 31st December (16 months).

-Effective Sept.
-1, 2020, employees will be able to accrue and take leave during the same period.
-Holiday leave will be earned from Sept.
+An employee can accrue and take leave during the same period.
+Holiday leave is earned from Sept.
 1 to Aug.
-31 (qualifying year) and can be taken as it is accrued during the qualifying year and the subsequent four-month period.
-This means that the holiday year will last from Sept.
-1 to Dec.
-31 of the following year (for a total of 16 months), thus giving the employee a longer period in which to use the leave.
+31 (qualifying year) and taken as it is accrued during the qualifying year and the subsequent four-month period.

 Female salaried employees are entitled to 50 percent of their salary during maternity leave from four weeks before expected childbirth until 14 weeks after childbirth.
 Based on individual employment agreements or collective bargaining agreements, employees may be entitled to full salary during some of their maternity leave.
 An employer that pays salary during maternity leave may be entitled to reimbursement from the public authority Udbetaling Danmark.

-Biological fathers and employees (male or female) who are legal, though not biologically, the child’s parent, is entitled to two consecutive weeks of paternity leave within 14 weeks after childbirth and to an additional 32 weeks of parental leave.
+Biological fathers and employees (male or female) who are legal, though not biologically, the child’s parent, is entitled to 2 consecutive weeks of paid paternity leave within 14 weeks after childbirth.

 Based on individual employment agreements or collective bargaining agreements, employees may be entitled to full salary during some of their paternity or parental leave.
 Right to Leave and Daily Allowances for Maternity, No. 872 (as amended) § § 6-8.